UK post farm-gate food and drink waste is around 10 million tonnes per year, 60% of which could have been avoided.

 Food values.
 Whilst we care about people who are in food poverty we do not think the answer to this problem is to give ‘poor people’ surplus food, in other words food that other people throw away.
 In fact we find this insulting and stigmaitising.
 We want to change how people value food – the energy, time and resources that go into all our food is too precious to waste.
 The Food Values Report by Jane Powell and Dr Sophie Wynne-Jones is really interesting for anyone wanting to read more on this subject.
 With our Make a Meal of It project we are working with businesses, charities and other groups to make the most of food and reduce waste.

 We are strengthening the local economy and improving social capital by providing training, employment and work experience opportunities for local people, including the young, the disabled and the long-term unemployed.
 For evidence of this see our 2017 Financial Impact Survey.

 Awards and Funding

 We received financial, voluntary and gifted support from a wide range of local businesses and people when setting up the cafe in 2012-2013.
 In 2014 Transition Cafe won the Sustainable Communities competition at the Hay Festival and received a grant to help develop its services.
-The Wales Co-operative Centre have funded a business plan to evaluate current growth options and to identify ways of expanding and making our project more financially viable.
-And in October 2015 we gained a grant from the Big Lottery Awards for All to further expand the surplus food project and run activities open to all.
+The Wales Co-operative Centre funded a business plan to evaluate current growth options and to identify ways of expanding and making our project more financially viable.
+In October 2015 we gained a grant from the Big Lottery Awards for All to further expand the surplus food project and run activities open to all.
 We received funding from Environment Wales for a part-time project development officer from 2013 until March 2017.

 In March 2017 we were selected as a winner by the expert jury of the EU REFRESH Food Waste Solution contest, a great recognition for the work done by our many supporters and customers, dedicated volunteers, directors and staff since 2012.
-The Co-op supermarket in Fishguard have nominated us as one of the beneficiaries of their charitable donations scheme in 2017.
+The Co-op supermarket in Fishguard nominated us as one of the beneficiaries of their charitable donations scheme in 2017.